-- 2.3.1 Following the rapid desk-based assessment, a visual inspection of the site was undertaken on 21st May 2008 to provide an understanding of the impact of the proposed redevelopment.
-This information, together with the desk-based assessment results, was used to inform the positions of the evaluation trenches. - 2.3.2 The visual inspection was undertaken to: - relate the existing landscape to any research findings and note any features of potential archaeological interest; - identify any areas of potentially significant disturbance to surviving archaeological remains
+- 2.3.1 Following the rapid desk-based assessment, a visual inspection of the site was undertaken on 29th July 2008 to provide an understanding of the impact of the proposed redevelopment (Plate 1).
+This information, together with the desk-based assessment results, was used to inform the position of the evaluation trench. - 2.3.2 The visual inspection was undertaken to: - relate the existing landscape to any research findings and note any features of potential archaeological interest; - identify any areas of potentially significant disturbance to surviving archaeological remains;